Euroresidentes

 • Palacio de Liria: Located on la calle de la Princesa.
 It is owned by the Duquesa de Alba and inhabited by her family.
 It holds an important art collection.

-• Muralla de Madrid: This is the remains of an Arabic fortress dating back to the 9th and 10th centuries.
+• Oviedo Muralla de Madrid: This is the remains of an Arabic fortress dating back to the 9th and 10th centuries.
 The only thing that remains is the wall.
 You can find it at the end of calle Mayor.
 It is thought that the entrance that can be seen in the wall is the 'Arco de la Almudena' where the relics of the Virgen de la Almudena were found.

 • La Casita del Principe: Located on the Montes del Pardo, 15 Kms outside Madrid (Tel: 91 376 15 00).
 It was built in 1785 by Juan de Villanueva under the orders Carlos IV.
 It holds a collection of portraits by Mengs.
 It is under restoration at present and is temporarily closed to the public.

-• Plaza de la VillaThe Townhall (Casa de la Villa): Plaza de la Villa, 4, (tel: 91 588 10 00).
+• Oviedo The Townhall (Casa de la Villa): Plaza de la Villa, 4, (tel: 91 588 10 00).
 Built in 1640 by Juan Gomez de Mora in quite a plain style, it has been remodelled and extended over the years.
 Its facade and the coat of arms date back to 1670 (Teodoro Ardemans), the neoclassic colonnade is by Juan de Villanueva.

 Travelling to Madrid?
-The following links may also be useful:
+The following links may also be useful

 Google